“Recognized for its “deep and consistent impact on their communities of artists and music lovers” ”

 Polenik is Professor of Bass at Roberts Wesleyan University and a member of the string faculty at Hochstein School of Music.
 He regularly serves as a coach for collegiate and youth orchestra programs.

-Executive Director, recording engineer, video artist, keyboardist, and composer MARC WEBSTER brings experience in a wide range of musical genres.
-As a performer he has been featured as piano soloist with the Rogue Valley Symphony Orchestra, keyboardist for the rock band Uncommon Ground, pianist for the 52nd Street Jazz Sextet, organist for blues artists Chris Beard and Johnny Rawls, and choir director for the Aenon Baptist Church.
-As a composer his compositions have been featured on Performance Today, his soundtrack for the movie “Fury” was awarded semi-finalist at the Moondance Film Festival, and his commissions have included music for fivebyfive, Gibbs & Main String Quintet, and the Eastman Youth String Orchestra.
+Executive Director, recording engineer, video artist, keyboardist, and composer MARC WEBSTER is a classically-trained pianist with a performance and recording background in a variety of genres which enables him to create innovative productions of classical music in a fresh context of a modern recording studio.
+As a performer he has been featured as piano soloist with the Rogue Valley Symphony Orchestra, pianist for the 52nd Street Jazz Sextet, organist for blues artists Chris Beard and Johnny Rawls, and choir director for the Aenon Baptist Church.
+His video work has been featured by the Rochester Philharmonic Orchestra and the Lake George Music Festival.
+His compositions have been featured on Performance Today, his sound tracks have won awards at the Moondance Film Festival, and his commissions have included music for fivebyfive, Gibbs & Main String Quintet, and the Eastman Youth String Orchestra.
 Webster also owns and operates Blue on Blue Recording Studio which has a special focus working with classical musicians and composers to create albums, music videos, concert recordings, and all other kinds of audio and video artistry.

 Photo credit: